John Driggs

 * * *

-These problems and their evolution have consumed me now for well over a decade.
-They have pushed me to learn about the world’s religions, past and present.
+These problems and their evolution have consumed me now for decades.
+They have pushed me to learn about the world’s religions and wisdom traditions, past and present.
 They have given me a relentless appetite for science and philosophy.
-They have sent me around the globe to explore people and customs , to break bread with Christians, Hindus, Buddhists, and Muslims.
+They have sent me around the globe to explore people and customs , to break bread with Christians, Hindus, Buddhists, and non-believers alike.

-They have led me to explore the nature of my own mind — to sit for week- and month-long meditations, to participate in a traditional ayahuasca ceremony with the Shipibo tribe in Peru, to inhale Sapo toad venom, containing 5-MeO-DMT, otherwise known as the ‘God Molecule’, and to explore many other empathogens, psychedelics, and ‘religious’ or ‘supranatural’ states of mind.
+They have led me to explore the nature of my own mind — to sit for week- and month-long meditations in Thailand, Nepal, Costa Rica, Canada, and U.S., to participate in traditional ayahuasca ceremonies with the Shipibo tribe in Peru, to inhale Sapo toad venom, which contains 5-MeO-DMT, otherwise known as the ‘God Molecule’, and to explore many other entheogens, psychedelics, and ‘religious’ or ‘supernatural’ states of mind.

-And after all this—books, travel, meditation—I am now confident about only one thing: that I know nothing, that whatever knowledge I have will always be engulfed by my ignorance, that I’m just a kid playin’ in this cosmic sandbox without a clue about much of anything.
+And after all this—books, travel, meditation, experience—I am now confident about only one thing: that I know nothing, that whatever knowledge I have will always be engulfed by my ignorance, that I’m just a kid playing in this cosmic sandbox without a clue about much of anything.

 I do have a few ideas, though, ideas that have helped orient me in this endless mystery of existence, ideas or frameworks that have helped me discover, shape, and understand myself, the world, and my place in it.

-I’ve also come across some incredible practices – practices that have helped me become more open to, aware of, and interested in life, practices that have made me more composed and resilient, that have made me less reactive, that have given me more freedom.
+I’ve also come across some incredible practices—practices that have helped me become more open to, aware of, and interested in life, practices that have made me more composed and resilient, practices that have made me less reactive and given me more freedom to act with discerning wisdom.

 I’ve discovered meditations that have helped move me past concepts and connected me directly to the unformed space of awareness, meditations that have pointed me to a boundless love and to an unshakeable peace.